Skip to navigation Skip to content Skip to subnav

 (1) motorboats with no fixed fire extinguisher system in the machinery space and that are:

-(C) 40 feet or longer, three extinguishers.
+(C) 40 feet or longer, not fewer than three extinguishers; and

 (2) motorboats with a fixed fire extinguisher system in the machinery space and that are:

-(B) 40 feet or longer, two extinguishers.
+(C) 40 feet or longer, not fewer than two extinguishers.

-(e) Every marine toilet on board any vessel operated on the waters of the State shall also incorporate or be equipped with a holding tank.
+(f) Every marine toilet on board any vessel operated on the waters of the State shall also incorporate or be equipped with a holding tank.
 Any holding tank or marine toilet designed so as to provide for an optional means of discharge to the waters on which the vessel is operating shall have the discharge openings sealed shut and any discharge lines, pipes, or hoses shall be disconnected and stored while the vessel is in the waters of this State.

-(f) Nothing in this section shall be construed to prevent the discharge of adequately treated wastes from any vessel operating under the provisions of a valid discharge permit issued by the Department of Environmental Conservation.
+(g) Nothing in this section shall be construed to prevent the discharge of adequately treated wastes from any vessel operating under the provisions of a valid discharge permit issued by the Department of Environmental Conservation.

-(g) Motorboats operated on waters that the U.S. Coast Guard has determined to be navigable waters of the United States and therefore subject to the jurisdiction of the United States must have lights and other safety equipment as required by U.S. Coast Guard rules and regulations.
+(h) Motorboats operated on waters that the U.S. Coast Guard has determined to be navigable waters of the United States and therefore subject to the jurisdiction of the United States must have lights and other safety equipment as required by U.S. Coast Guard rules and regulations.
 (Added 1983, No. 212 (Adj.
 Sess.), § 2; amended 1985, No. 90, § 2, eff.
 Jan.
 1, 1986; 1987, No. 76, § 18; 1989, No. 65, § 5; 1989, No. 159 (Adj.
 Sess.), § 1; 2017, No. 71, § 28, eff.
 June 8, 2017; 2019, No. 131 (Adj.
-Sess.), § 237; 2021, No. 76, § 13.)
+Sess.), § 237; 2021, No. 76, § 13; 2023, No. 165 (Adj.
+Sess.), § 31, eff.
+July 1, 2024.)